x64x6a/ctf-writeups/PlaidCTF_2021/pwnable/plaidflix/README.md

 ## Chunk Misalignment to Overwrite Tcache

-With the heap and libc leaks, we could abuse the double free vulnerability in feedback messages when we choose to delete account.
-This exploit is possible because pointer to feedback messages are not removed from the feedback list when they are freed, allow us to access them (free in this case) after they were "deleted".
+With the heap and libc leaks, we could abuse the double free vulnerability in feedback messages when we choose to delete our account.
+This exploit is possible because pointer to feedback messages are not removed from the feedback list when they are freed, allowing us to access them (performing a free in this case) after they were "deleted".

-After we opt to delete our account, we filled the 0x110 tcache bin and then freed two other adjacent chunks so they would consolidate with eachother.
+After we opted to delete our account, we filled the 0x110 tcache bin and then freed two other adjacent chunks so they would consolidate with each other.
 To do this, we created 9 feedback messages and then deleted the first 6 and the 8th entries.
 Each feedback message allocates a size 0x110 chunk, so this filled the 0x110 tcache bin.
 We removed the 7th message so that it would be sent to the unsorted bin.
 Next, we removed the chunk above, the 6th feedback, in order to force the 6th entry to consolidate with the 7th to create a single chunk.